What Are Adaptation Of Sea Turtle:

 5. Nesting Rituals:

-Female sea turtles exhibit remarkable instincts by returning to the very beach where they were born to lay their eggs.
+Female sea turtles exhibit remarkable mechanical by returning to the very beach where they were born to lay their eggs.
 They meticulously bury the eggs in the sand before making their way back to the sea.

 6. Egg Incubation: